 Curiosity Stimulates the Brain

 Using our curiosity means our brains are active.
 Beyond feeling good from the dopamine, studies of older people found those who remained curious lived longer than those in the study group who identified as satisfied with their level of awareness.

 When we are curious about a subject, we view it differently.
 We look for the:

 Our perspective doesn’t have to be unique.
 Others may share this viewpoint as well.
-What is distinctive is how we frame our perspective.
+What is distinctive is how we frame our view.
 It’s the specific choice of words, phrases, and images that make the post ours.
-As writers, we can capture the subject from multiple perspectives and interpret the topic from a point of view that is uniquely our own.
+As writers, we can capture the subject from multiple perspectives and interpret the topic from the point of view that is uniquely our own.

 Stop Comparing the Writing

-Rather than be afraid to write from your perspective, look at how others are writing about the topic and realize that your perspective and word-choice are what attracted your followers.
+Rather than be afraid to write from your perspective, look at how others are writing about the topic and realize that your viewpoint and word-choice are what attracted your followers.

 They like the way you write.